I got a chance to talk to one of the leaders in queer entertainment today.

 What inspired you to start Hey Qween! ?

 As a queer man, I watch all the time Hey Qween! all the time.
-Do you think it's important to have shows that are specifically geared towards a queer audience?
+Do you think it's important to have shows that are specifically geared toward a queer audience?

 You've had some amazing guests on the show!
 Trixie and Katya are my personal faves - what are yours?
 What guest did you enjoy the most?